rstrahan/aws-lambda-vertica-loader/README.md

 by AWS Lambda.
 If this were to happen, please use ```unlockBatch.js``` including the region and Batch ID to set the batch to 'open' state again.

-## Changing your stored Database Password or S3 Secret Key Information
+## Changing your stored Database Password
 Currently you must edit the configuration manually in Dynamo DB to make changes.
-If you need to update your Redshift DB Password, or your Secret Key for allowing Redshift to access S3, then you can use the ```encryptValue.js``` script to encrypt a value using the Lambda Redshift Loader master key and encryption context.
+If you need to update your Redshift DB Password then you can use the ```encryptValue.js``` script to encrypt a value using the Lambda Vertica Loader master key and encryption context.

 To run:
 ```